 9. Sam Houston Memorial Museum

 Sam Houston was an important man in the city of Houston, Texas.
-In the Sam Houston Memorial Museum, you will find an assorted of memorabilia from his life.
+In the Sam Houston Memorial Museum, you will find an assortment of memorabilia from his life.

 People have heard footsteps that cannot be explained and have seen footprints in the house.